justinethier/cyclone/README.md

 Documentation
 -------------

-[Features](docs/Features.md) lists the language features that have been implemented so far.
+[Features](docs/Features.md) is a list of the language features implemented so far.
 For more information about the Scheme language implemented by Cyclone, see the [R<sup>7</sup>RS Scheme Specification](docs/r7rs.pdf).

-[Development](docs/Development.md) contains instructions for hacking on Cyclone.
+The [Development Guide](docs/Development.md) contains instructions for hacking on Cyclone.

-[Writing the Cyclone Scheme Compiler](docs/Writing-the-Cyclone-Scheme-Compiler.md) provides high-level details on writing the compiler, and how it works.
+[Writing the Cyclone Scheme Compiler](docs/Writing-the-Cyclone-Scheme-Compiler.md) provides high-level details on how the compiler was written and how it works.

 References
 ----------